 The children and young people who use amplification can expect to access the service for regular hearing tests.

 We follow national guidelines for transition to adult services.
 This will be at 16 years of age or at 18 years if in further education.

 If the young person is transitioning to adult services we will arrange a joint meeting between the young person and family, the children’s team and the adult team to ensure a positive transition

 In all other cases the decision to discharge the child will always be discussed and agreed with the child or young person and their family.

 Hearing aids, ear moulds, tubing & batteries will be provided if required.

 How we communicate with service users and how you are involved with decision making/planning

-Parents will be present in the appointments for most children and all information will be discussed with you.
-You will also receive copies of all reports written about your child.
+Parent/guardians will be present in the appointments and all information will be discussed with you.
+You will also receive copies of reports written about your child.